S3anHarrington/Project-I/README.md

 ```
 ---
 ## Usage
-To properly utilize the application, clone the repository using 'git clone' and run main.py from your chosen Command Line Interface within the necessary environment from the file directory.
+To execute the application properly, first clone the repository using 'git clone' and then run main.py from your chosen Command Line Interface within the file directory from the necessary environment.

 ---